maksim-shaidulin/lingoda/README.md

 kubectl -n symfony-demo wait --for=condition=complete job/db-migrate
 ```

+If the migration task will fail, Kubernetes will try to run it one more time.

 If you need to rerun the job:
 ```bash
 kubectl -n symfony-demo delete job db-migrate kubectl -n symfony-demo apply -f k8s/db-migration-job.yaml
 ```

+## Upgrading to a New Version of the Application

+To upgrade the Symfony Demo application to a new version, follow these steps:
+1. Build the Docker images for the new version, e.g. `v2.8.0` see [Build Images](#build-images).
+2. Update the Kubernetes Manifests.
+Edit your deployment files (e.g., `k8s/php-deployment.yaml` and `k8s/db-migration-job.yaml`) and update the `image` field to use the new tag.
+3. Apply Database Migrations (if needed).
+See [Database migrations](#database-migrations).
+4. Deploy the New Application Version.
+See [Deploy to Kubernetes](#deploy-to-kubernetes).
+5. Verify the Upgrade.
+Use `kubectl get pods` and `kubectl get services` to check the status of your deployment.

 ## ToDo/Considerations

-* Ask an user to create a Secret in advance and don't store the secret in git
+* [X] Ask an user to create a Secret in advance and don't store the secret in git
-* Move images to Docker Hub/JFrog Artifactory instead of building locally
+* [ ] Move images to Docker Hub/JFrog Artifactory instead of building locally
-* Use standard nginx image instead of custom one and just pass the config
+* [ ] Use standard nginx image instead of custom one and just pass the config
-* Add healthcheck probes
+* [ ] Add health check probes
-* Use multi-stage Docker builds to make the image smaller and secure
+* [ ] Use multi-stage Docker builds to make the image smaller and secure
-* Do not use a root user to run the app
+* [ ] Do not use a root user to run the app
-* Migrate to Helm and use hooks to run DB migrations automatically
+* [ ] Migrate to Helm and use hooks to run DB migrations automatically
+* [ ] Keep the Symfony version in one place my using Helm or Kustomize